hurae/ecdh/README.md

 and the [x/crypto/curve25519](https://godoc.org/golang.org/x/crypto/curve25519) out of the box.

 ### Installation

 Install in your GOPATH: `go get -u github.com/hurae/ecdh`

+### Difference:

-Fork of `github.com/aead/ecdh`, I’d like to have a version that always return a []byte type public key.
+- always return a []byte type public key
-Also, I'd like to use non-deprecated new X25519 API.
+- use non-deprecated new X25519 API.
+- implement Check for Curve25519, just the same check inside golang.org/x/crypto/curve25519.
+That means length 32 and not all zero.
+- ComputeSecret will now pass the error which golang.org/x/crypto/curve25519 gives out.